amir1376/debugboard/README.md

 )
 ```
 #### Timber
-if you use [timber library](https://github.com/JakeWharton/timber) you can plant `DebugBoardTree` to add your log data
+If you use [timber library](https://github.com/JakeWharton/timber) you can plant `DebugBoardTree` to add your log data
 into the Web Panel
 in your Application class initial `timber` with